zsolt-szekeres/youtube_news/dockerize/readme_dockerize.md

 The following NEW packages will be installed: libnvidia-container-tools libnvidia-container1 nvidia-container-toolkit nvidia-container-toolkit-base
 ```
-Configuring Docker Engine to use nvidia-container-runtime
+Configuration of Docker Engine to use nvidia-container-runtime

 (NOTE: rootless mode should be used in production environment,
 see https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#rootless-mode)